 - Reduce your caffeine intake Caffeine is found in tea, coffee, cola and drinking chocolate and irritates the bladder. - Reduce your alcohol intake Alcohol causes your body to produce more urine as well as irritating the bladder. - Drink plenty of fluids If you do not drink enough your urine will become concentrated and this will irritate your bladder.
 Drink enough so your urine is pale straw colour. - Do not have more than 300mls (1 glass) of cranberry juice a day. - Do not hover over the toilet This does not allow the bladder to empty fully.
-Sit properly on the toilet. - Practice pelvic floor exercises Pelvic floor muscles help support your bladder.
-Poor muscles (often damaged by child birth or after prostate surgery) may result in leakage of urine.
-Practising pelvic floor muscle exercises regularly help strengthen them.
-Ask your nurse for advice and a pelvic floor exercises leaflet. - If you have regular urine infections or blood in your urine, seek medical advice.
+Sit properly on the toilet. - If you have a body mass/index (BMI) greater than 30, trying to loose weight would be beneficial